adishourya/VIT_FER2013/Computer Vision Assignment 2.md

 ## Testing on images sampled from a real video

+* we test the images on our CNN model.

 ![image-20240526123537081](/Users/adi/Library/Application Support/typora-user-images/image-20240526123537081.png)

 * transform the image as expected by the model